burlachenkok/burlachenkok.github.io/_posts/2021-10-24-Visited-AI-summer-schools-2021.md

 ### ML for Climate Action (recommended by David Rolnick)
 1. "Our World in Data: Emissions by Sector" - context on the sources of GHG emissions [https://ourworldindata.org/emissions-by-sector](https://ourworldindata.org/emissions-by-sector)
-2. "Oil in the Cloud" (recommended) - a useful read on some of the negative uses of ML.
+2. "Oil in the Cloud" (recommended) - a worthwhile read on some of the negative uses of ML.
 [https://www.greenpeace.org/usa/reports/oil-in-the-cloud/](https://www.greenpeace.org/usa/reports/oil-in-the-cloud/)
 3. "Tackling Climate Change with Machine Learning" (optional) - David Rolnick's talk will be centered on this paper [https://arxiv.org/abs/1906.05433](https://arxiv.org/abs/1906.05433)